mgechev/revive/RULES_DESCRIPTIONS.md

 ## line-lenght-limit

-_Description_: Sometimes `gofmt` is not enough to enforce a common formating of a code-base, this rule warns in the presence of code lines longer than a configured maximum.
+_Description_: This rule warns in the presence of code lines longer than a configured maximum.

 _Configuration_: (int) maximum line length in characters.